Powered by AppSignal & Oban Pro

 • unification_import: theory imported by each generated check_text invocation

-The final section also imports the TPTP/THF notation theory, so we make that session visible from the same Isabelle session.
+The final section also imports the TPTP/THF notation theory, so we load the bundled TPTP.thy into the same Isabelle session.

 unification_root = Path.expand("../priv/isabelle/unification", __DIR__)